 The National Housing Federation (NHF) is the trade body for housing associations in England.
 It believes that everyone should have the home they need at a price they can afford.
 It represents the work of housing associations and campaigns for better housing.
 Its members provide two and a half million homes for more than five million people and each year they invest in a diverse range of neighbourhood projects that help create strong, vibrant communities.
 The NHF ensures the ideas and recommendations from the Fellowships reach policy makers and other relevant groups and individuals.

 We have had a long-standing interest in the Prison Reform area and funded a programme of Fellowships focused on reducing reoffending between 2013 and 2015, working in conjunction with The Prison Reform Trust (PRT).
 PRT works to create a just, humane and effective penal system and is currently overseeing the production of a series of briefings, written by the Institute for Criminal Policy Research, to ensure the lessons learnt from these Fellowships are disseminated throughout the criminal justice system.
-The first briefing, entitled 'Connections', was published in September 2016, with a further four to follow during late 2016 - early 2017.
+The first three briefings were published in September and December 2016, with a further two to follow in early 2017.